-- Records are maintained on the school's secure, online Record Keeping system, My Concern - Records include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcomes. - Some paper-based records are kept, that were collated prior to the date that the school transferred to My Concern online.
+- Records are maintained on the school's secure, online Record Keeping system, My Concern - Records include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcomes.

+- Some paper-based records are kept, that were collated prior to the date that the school transferred to My Concern online.
 They are held in a secure, locked cabinet. - Records are accurate, relevant and secure.
-They contain personal data and their use will comply with the new Data Protection Act 2018. - Records are shared appropriately, using the guidance as set out in the HM Government guidance on Information Sharing July 2018 and in accordance with the guidance in the KCSiE September 2022 - Records are used for reports to be presented at Child Protection Conferences and other multi agency meetings, including TAC (Team Around the Child) and Strategy Meetings - Records are securely maintained and managed so as to ensure the school is able to make the education contribution to for example, Child in Need, or Child Protection Plans. - Non-confidential records will be easily accessible and available.
+They contain personal data and their use will comply with the new Data Protection Act 2018.
+Reference will be made to made to the DfE Data Protection for Schools toolkit (2023) to support staff and governors to understand the law, develop data protection policies and know what and where to store data. - Records are shared appropriately, using the guidance as set out in the HM Government guidance on Information Sharing July 2018 and in accordance with the guidance in the KCSiE September 2022 - Records are used for reports to be presented at Child Protection Conferences and other multi agency meetings, including TAC (Team Around the Child) and Strategy Meetings - Records are securely maintained and managed so as to ensure the school is able to make the education contribution to for example, Child in Need, or Child Protection Plans. - Non-confidential records will be easily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.